amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 * Submit and download as .csv
 * *Optional* Quick statistical analysis and overview of the data can be done in the fbmn-statsguide app

 These data cleaning step provide the `fbmn_stats_data_clean_export.csv` used for downstream process.
-This file is available in the `MixOmics/` folder

-**Metadata**: A metadata `merged_metadata.tsv` is also provided.
+Due to his size (>20Mb), this file is available in the [MSV000093184](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=fccbbebb0870401bbfc3199c10df6c3f).
+You can access it and download directly or copy/paste the ftp URL to your computer browser: ftp://massive.ucsd.edu/v06/MSV000093184//updates/2024-12-16_amcaraballor_398a311b/other/fbmn_stats_and_metadata/fbmn_stats_data_clean_export.csv

+**Metadata**: A metadata `merged_metadata.tsv` is provided under the `MixOmics`.  this file is available in the [MSV000093184](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=fccbbebb0870401bbfc3199c10df6c3f).
+You can access it and download directly or copy/paste the ftp URL to your computer browser: ftp://massive.ucsd.edu/v06/MSV000093184//updates/2024-12-16_amcaraballor_398a311b/other/fbmn_stats_and_metadata/merged_metadata.tsv

 # 4. Statistical analysis using mixOmics

 After data cleaning, the mixOmics package is used for statistical analysis.
-Scripts in R are provided under the `Scripts/` directory.
+Rscripts are provided under the `Scripts/` directory.

 # 5. Additional outputs to map into networks

 Additional outputs are generated (e.g., loading and VIPs scores) to map into networks and visualize in [Cytoscape](https://cytoscape.org/).

 These outputs are also provided under the `MixOmics/` folder.

+# 6. Cytoscape visualization

+Additional `.graphml` output already containing all the additional information created through the downstream analysis described in the previous steps is available under the `Cytoscape` folder.